Ustad Hotel: Critical response

 Aswin J. Kumar of The Times of India gave 3.5/5 stars and wrote, "There is a certain warmth about Ustad Hotel.
 In a film that gently meanders along touching upon facets of love between a man and a woman, a father and a son, and a grandfather and grandson, the elements are infused with precision."
 Dalton L of Deccan Chronicle gave 3/5 stars, and wrote, "Fusing the conservative with the modern, a virtuous woman happily swaps her purdah for a pair of jeans and a mike, and a traditional mappila song reverberates, powerfully, with a rocking punch."
 In her review for The Hindu, Nidhi Surendranath stated, Ustad Hotel "is a mix of endearing characters and poignant images that hits the audience with warmth and energy."
 Anil R. Nair of The New Indian Express called Ustad Hotel an "appealing film which seems to have got everything simply right especially because of the star cast."
 He praised the script, direction, cinematography and music.

 Paresh C. Palicha of Rediff gave the movie 3.5/5 stars, saying that "Writer Anjali Menon and director Anwar Rasheed have given us a delicious meal at Ustad Hotel."
 Sify gave a verdict of "Go for it" and wrote, "Ustad Hotel may not shock you with some thrilling plots or dramatic twists, but it is an entertaining watch that can bring smiles on your faces or at certain other instances can make your eyes moist.
 It could definitely have been less lengthy and more gripping, but it is worth a watch even in this form."

 Malavika Velayanikal, in an article written for Daily News and Analysis, criticised the Mappila dialect used by the lead actors and wrote, "They [the lead actors] have acted well, but messed up the accent.
 Salmaan can be forgiven since his character supposedly lived in the Persian Gulf and studied in Switzerland.
 But the others have no such excuse.
 I enjoyed the film, loved its spunky and real characters, but the wrong pronunciation took away some of the pleasure."

-Controversies

-Ustad Hotel became controversial when some accused it for promoting Love Jihad.
-Anonymous posters urging Keralites to be cautious against Love Jihad appeared throughout Kerala alongside the posters of Ustad Hotel and Thattathin Marayathuthe latter film's plot involves a Hindu boy falling in love with a Muslim girl.
-The campaign was also active on social networking sites such as Facebook.
-The film crew denied the accusations; Anjali Menon said, "Those who have pasted these posters have obviously not seen the film."
-Shaan Rahman, music director of Thattathin Marayathu, said, "I noticed a photo on Facebook uploaded by a friend of mine in which a Love Jihad post was pasted in the Ustad Hotel poster.
-The trend is disturbing.
-It's quite unfortunate that some people are not even sparing films from their stupid ideas".